Unusual Machines Secures $2.1 Million Drone Components Order

 About UMAC

-Unusual Machines, Inc. is engaged in manufacturing and selling drone components and drones.
-The Company's products are sold across a diversified brand portfolio, such as Fat Shark.
-The Company also retails small, acrobatic first-person-view (FPV) drones and equipment directly to consumers through the curated Rotor Riot e-commerce store.
+Unusual Machines, Inc. is engaged in the commercial drone industry.
+The Company manufactures and sells drone components and drones across a diversified brand portfolio through business-to-business (B2B) sales and a curated retail channel.
+The Company also retails small, acrobatic first person-view (FPV) drones and equipment directly to consumers through the curated Rotor Riot e-commerce store.
 Fat Shark is engaged in designing and manufacturing ultra-low latency video goggles for drone pilots and Rotor Riot.
 Rotor Riot is an e-commerce marketplace, backed by a community of FPV drone pilots.
 Fat Shark makes drone components and Rotor Riot sells them.
 It also develops electric motors and propulsion systems for unmanned aerial systems (UAS).
+Its products include a Full Line of Drone Motors, Fat Shark HDO+ Headset, Aura Analog FPV Camera Module, Aura Video Transmitter (VTX), Brave F7 Flight Controller and Brave 55A 4-in-1 Electronic Speed Controller (ESC).

 About the author